CELPIP Test Format 2026: Complete Guide to All 4 Sections

 The CELPIP-General test takes approximately 3 hours from start to finish, including all four sections.
 With check-in time, plan for about 3.5-4 hours at the test center.

-No. All four sections must be completed in one sitting on the same day.
+No, all four sections must be completed in one sitting on the same day.
 You cannot split them across multiple sessions.

 Is there a break during the CELPIP test?

 There is no official break.
 The test runs continuously through all four sections.
 You can use the washroom during the test by raising your hand, but the timer will not pause.
+Use the washroom before the test starts.

-Is the Speaking section face-to-face?
+Is the CELPIP Speaking section face-to-face?

 The test automatically moves to the next section when time runs out.
 Any unanswered questions count as blank — so always answer every question, even if you have to guess.
+There's no penalty for wrong answers.

-Can I take notes during the test?
+Can I take notes during the CELPIP test?

 Is the CELPIP Online test the same as the in-person test?

 The format and content are the same, but CELPIP Online cannot be used for immigration or citizenship purposes.
 If you need scores for IRCC applications, you must take the test at an official test center.
+See our CELPIP scores and immigration guide for details on program requirements.